datakind/data-recipes-ai/CONTRIBUTION.md

 8. On the Groundedness node, select your new connection
 9. You can no run by clicking the play icon.
 See Promptflow documentation for more details

+#### Changing between Azure OpenAI <> OpenAI

+As noted in the README, the repo supports assistants on OpenAI or Azure OpenAI.
+The README has instructions on how to change in the `.env` file, but you will also have to change the connection in the promptflow groundedness node accordingly.

 ## GitHub Workflow

 As many other open source projects, we use the famous